OpenGammaProject/Open-Gamma-Detector/README.md

 ![Lu-176 spectrum](docs/lu-176.png)

 The same LYSO sample with the same lead shielding, but using a newer "9%" NaI(Tl) scintillator and only a 2h measurement.
-Energy resolution @307 keV is about 15% now instead of the ~18% above:
+Energy resolution @ 307 keV is now about 15% now instead of the ~18% above:

 ![Lu-176 spectrum](docs/lu-176-new.png)